 My husband and I returned to Colorado in 2009 to live a simpler life.

 Right now the goal of simple means we are busy.
-Busy fixing up our farm, raising Alpacas and Tibetan Mastiffs, racing wheelchairs, consulting and building Alpacamundo.
+Busy fixing up our farm, raising Alpacas and Tibetan Mastiffs, racing wheelchairs, testing software and building Alpacamundo.

 This blog is about these and the other things going on in my head.
 I hope you find it interesting, useful and inspiring.